 Construction of the natural gas-fired power plant started in September 2016 with the laying of the cornerstone.

-The project will feature three GE 7HA gas turbines, a GE steam turbine, a heat recovery steam generator (HRSG), and other related equipment.
+The project features three GE 7HA gas turbines, a GE steam turbine, a heat recovery steam generator (HRSG) and other related equipment.

 Qatar Petroleum holds 70% stake in Ocean LNG, while the remaining 30% is held by ExxonMobil.

 The transmission system for the Sergipe project comprises a high-voltage step-up substation, two independent transmission circuits approximately 34km long with 80 towers and 24 conductors including two communication cables, and a bay at an existing substation.

 Electricity produced by the power plant is transmitted by the Porto de Sergipe I substation to the Jardim substation of the National Interconnected System (SIN) through the dedicated transmission line.

 The Jardim substation is located in the municipality of Nossa Senhora do Socorro.

 Sergipe I will deliver power to 26 off-takers for a period of 25 years under various power purchase agreements (PPA) executed by the Brazilian Government in 2015.

 The power plant can provide up to 15% of energy demand in the north-east part of the country.